adobe/spectrum-css/packages/toplevel-builder/docs/README.md

 ## Editing documentation

-1. Run `gulp dev` at the top level of the project
+1. Run `gulp dev` at the top level of the project.
 2. Edit the `docs.yml` and `docs/*.yml` files within each component package and the site will live reload with your changes.

 ## Adding a one-off example page